 Muscle-strengthening exercises should be done two to three days a week.
 You should aim for one exercise for each major muscle group for a total of 8-12 exercises.
 You should do one or two sets of 8 to 10 repetitions for each exercise.
 If you lift a weight 10 times in a row and stop, you have completed one set of 10 repetitions.
 If you can't do 8 in a row, the weight is too heavy or resistance is too much.
 If you can do more than 10 in a row, you should probably increase the weight or resistance.
-If you have osteoporosis or are frail, it may be better to do 10 to 15 repetitions with a lighter weight.
+If you have osteoporosis or feel unsteady at times, it may be better to do 10 to 15 repetitions with a lighter weight to begin with.